$SU$-linear operations in complex cobordism and the $c_1$-spherical bordism theory: Introduction

 In particular, $ MU_*=\pi_*(\MU)=MU_*(\pt)= \lim_{k\to\infty}\pi_{2k+*}\bigl(\MU(k)\bigr)$.
 We also denote $MU^*=MU^*(\pt)$, the \emph{complex cobordism ring}, graded nonpositively.

 \emph{$SU$-bordism} is the bordism theory of smooth manifolds with a special unitary structure in the stable tangent bundle.
 Geometrically, an $SU$-structure on a manifold $M$ is defined by a reduction of the structure group of the stable tangent bundle of~$M$ to the group $SU(N)$.
-Homotopically, an $SU$-structure is the homotopy class of a lift of the map $M\to BO(2N)$ classifying the stable tangent bundle to a map $M\to BSU(N)$.
+Homotopically, an $SU$-structure is the homotopy class of a lift of the classifying map $M\to BO(2N)$ to a map $M\to BSU(N)$.
 A manifold $M$ admits an $SU$-structure whenever it admits a stably complex structure with $c_1(\mathcal TM)=0$.
 The \emph{$SU$-bordims ring} $\MSU_*=\pi_*(\MSU)$ is the coefficient ring of the \emph{$\SU$-bordism theory}, defined by the Thom spectrum $\MSU=\{\MSU(n)\}$.

 The details of the construction of the $\SU$-bordism and the description of the coefficient ring $\MSU_*$ can be found in~\cite{novi67,ston68,c-l-p19}.

 A (stable) \emph{operation} $f$ of degree $n$ in complex cobordism is a family of additive maps